e1turin/itmo-programming/README.md

 There is
 - src folder with source files put in the folders
-- folders of lab works with jar-archive
+- folders for lab works with jar-archive